Chatbot vs Conversational AI (Differences, FAQs)

 Chatbot vs Conversational AI: 6 Key Differences

-Here are the 6 key differences between chatbots and conversational AI:
+Now, let’s take a deep dive into the 6 key differences between chatbots and conversational AI:

 What is a Chatbot?

 Most traditional chatbots exist as basic software programs, operating through a user interface designed for chatting on a website or an app.
-Some examples include Facebook Messenger, the WhatsApp chatbot, other social media chatbots, etc.

 What is Conversational AI?